Program Information

 Delivery: Campus

-This course focuses on the development of self-awareness, increased understanding of others and development of effective interpersonal communication skills that can be used in a variety of care-giving contexts.
-Students are encouraged to become more aware of the impact of their own communication choices and patterns.
-Participants develop and use communication techniques that demonstrate personal awareness, respect and active listening skills.
+This course focuses on the development of self-awareness, increased understanding of others, and development of effective interpersonal communication skills that can be used in a variety of caregiving contexts.
+Students will be encouraged to become more aware of the impact of their own communication choices and patterns.
+They will have opportunities to develop and use communication techniques that demonstrate personal awareness, respect, and active listening skills.

 Prerequisite: Admission to the Health Care Assistant program